Louisiana's Unique Museums and Exhibitions

 National Hansen’s Disease Museum

-Located just outside Baton Rouge in this overlooked, unassuming location, hundreds of the nation’s leprosy (Hansen’s disease) patients were banished from society, sent to live in the shadow of their disease while praying for a cure.
-In 1999, the complex became the National Hansen’s Disease Museum to remember the story of Hansen’s disease.
+Located just outside Baton Rouge in this overlooked, unassuming location, hundreds of the nation’s leprosy (Hansen’s disease) patients were banished from society.
+The complex that once held hundreds of leprosy patients is now the National Hansen’s Disease Museum to remember the story of Hansen’s disease.
 Visit the beautiful self-sustaining complex and take a tour to discover what life was like for these patients of this rare disease.
-A unique aspect of this museum is some of the patients who had lived much of their lives at this center have stayed and some still work at the museum.
-Admission to the museum and grounds is free and there is also a 9-stop driving audio tour through the Carville Historic District.
-Read up on the story behind the museum here.
+Admission to the museum and grounds is free, and while you’re in town, take a 20-minute driving audio tour through the Carville Historic District.

 Get outdoors at the Biedenharn Museum & Gardens.